 The school district is reporting the net pension liability in the notes and on the Schedule of Longterm Liabilities calculated as the district's proportionate allocation percentage multiplied by the total plan collective net pension liability.
 The DRS total collective net pension liabilities for the pension plans school districts participate in are shown here.

-The Collective Net Pension Liability (Asset)
+The Collective Net Pension Liability

-The collective net pension liability or asset for the pension plans districts participated in are reported in the following tables
+The collective net pension liabilities for the pension plans districts participated in are reported in the following tables.